cyberthal/treefactor-docs/Doc/index.md

 This is a power tool that quickly moves text and files around the directory tree.
 Please learn how it works before using it in production, or you may misfile important text and files.
 I recommend using it with version control so that you can revert undesired changes.
 I use Git for text and git-annex for files.

 This site is up-to-date for Treefactor version 2.0.0

+The code for this site is hosted at [Github](https://github.com/cyberthal/treefactor-docs).